Marathon Training Recovery Guide: How To Recover Rapidly

 Take it out of the freezer and wrap it around the knee, hip, or leg you wish to target, and let the cool sensation soothe your body.
 It’s also useful for injury recovery!

-If helps with circulation, lowers your core temperature, and lubricates the joints.
+It helps with circulation, lowers core temperature, and lubricates the joints.

-Epsom salts in a hot bath are popular – they have a soothing quality which can help relax your muscles, and help you un-wind!
+- Epsom salts in a hot bath are popular.
+They have a soothing quality that can help relax your muscles and help you unwind!

-Finally, beer and ice cream were suggested by a few runners.
-Sometimes it is just as important to give yourself a reward as it is to be constantly focussed on your goal.
+- Finally, a few runners suggested beer and ice cream.
+Sometimes, it is just as important to give yourself a reward as it is to be constantly focused on your goal.